cza0012/Smartboard/README.md

 Smartboard
 ==========
 SmartBoard is the physic2D simulation program.
 It makes a user can freehand draw an object , and then simulate it, so SmartBoard is able to help a user to understand physic easily.
 We implement and edit Phys2D library to be physical engine of SmartBoard.
-SmartBoard is originally uploaded at https://sourceforge.net/projects/smart-board/.
+SmartBoard was originally uploaded at https://sourceforge.net/projects/smart-board/.

 The video demo
 ------